ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

     | 9781617290084 | Specification by Example                |
 ```

 We're searching for a book.
-This is implemented inside the repository by executing a query with filter on the database.
+This is implemented inside the repository by executing a filtered query on the database.
 If we had stubbed the repository, we would not be able to test the specified logic.

 ### Conclusion

-In conclusion, when automating scenarios with SpecFlow, it is important to consider the appropriate scope for testing.
-I my experience, the component test layer as an ideal choice for automating the mayority of my Gherkin scenarios.
+As with all test automation, when automating scenarios with SpecFlow, it is important to consider the appropriate scope.
+In my experience, the component test layer is an ideal choice for automating the majority of Gherkin scenarios.
 Unlike unit tests, there scope is broad enough to test a complete scenario.
-They also offer fast feedback because they can be run in-process on my local development machine, as opposed to UI and service tests.
+They also offer fast feedback because they can be run in-process on a local development machine and in an automated build pipeline, as opposed to UI and service tests.